 In a region dominated by out-and-back hikes, the Connecticut Hill Wildlife Management Area boasts not one but two separate loop hikes: the Van Lone Loop and the Bob Cameron Loop.
 The 5.7 mile-long Van Lone Loop shares a particularly picturesque section of the Finger Lakes Trail (FLT) which follows Cayuta Creek along a mostly level route free of obstructions.
 The trail then climbs beside a wooded stream and finally completes the loop by following sections of remote forest roads.

 The 2.6 mile-long Bob Cameron Loop is near the FLT, but entirely separate.
 The loop lies within a deep, mostly deciduous forest with the trail crossing several seasonal streams.
 The trail passes by an abandoned farmstead at one such crossing in a scenic glen, roughly at the halfway point.
 An extended excursion can be accomplished by hiking both loops and the interconnecting segment of the FLT that resembles a dumbbell.
-This route will traverse most of the wilderness area and provides a good challenge and some solitude for hikers.
+This route will traverse most of the wilderness area and provide a good challenge and some solitude for hikers.

 Mountain biking is prohibited along the FLT, but numerous forest roads provide an extensive biking trail network.
 Unlike state forests, which focus on recreation and forest management, the focus here is on wildlife and wildlife-related recreation.
-Similarly, unlike state forests where primitive camping is allowed without permit and with few limitations, camping within the wildlife management area is limited and by permit only.
+Similarly, unlike state forests where primitive camping is allowed without a permit and with few limitations, camping within the wildlife management area is limited and by permit only.

 Connecticut Hill is the largest wildlife management area in the state, encompassing 11,645 acres.
 It is also one of the largest contiguous high elevation forests in the region and as such is recognized as an Important Bird Area (IBA) by the Audubon Society.
 Notable bird species seen here are the Northern Goshawk, American Woodcock, Red-shouldered Hawk, and numerous forest songbirds.